stupaq/jvmm/docs/Jvmm-intro.md

 Optional extensions
 -------------------
 Here are some possible extensions to core *Jvmm*, which can be implemented if really needed.
+Sorted from the most preferred.

 ### Exceptions
-An exception in *Jvmm* has a _String_ type.
-It can be thrown with _throw s;_ (where s has _String_ type) instruction and is caught by first _try {}
+Exceptions of type _String_.
+Exception can be thrown with _throw s;_ (where _s_
-catch(String e) {}_ block reached when going up the stack (or block structure).
-Variable declared in _catch_ is assigned with a value of caught exception and execution of following block continues.
+has a _String_ type) instruction and is caught by first _try {} catch(String e) {}_ block reached when going up the stack (or block structure).
+Reference declared in _catch_ is assigned with a value of caught exception and execution of following block continues.
 Above definition is very informal, exceptions should work like in Java, but there is no finally, nor multiple-catch constructions.

 ### Structures
 C-like structures (fields only, no methods) accessed by a reference.
 Allocated